-Resubmit New Student Information Form\ You must reapply for admission to Morton College if you have been away for more than five years.
+1B Resubmit New Student Information Form\

+You must reapply for admission to Morton College if you have been away for more than five years.
 Fill out a re-application form and submit it to the Office of Admissions and Records.
-It is not proceeding the fill out a re-application form if you have more than five years.
-Fill out a re-application form and submit it to the Office of Admissions and Records.
 It is not necessary to fill out a re-application form if you have taken a course at Morton College within the last five years.

-Take the Placement Test Students intending on enrolling in an English, math or a course that has a math or English prerequisite must take a placement test before registering.
+2 Take the Placement Test

+Students intending on enrolling in an English, math or a course that has a math or English prerequisite must take a placement test before registering.
 Students may be exempt from placement testing based on previous college credit or ACT scores.
 For more information, contact Academic Advising at (708) 656-8000, Ext.
-2250, to schedule
+2250, to schedule an appointment.

-New Student Orientation New student orientation is mandatory for first year students.
+3 New Student Orientation

+New student orientation is mandatory for first year students.
 Please call (708) 656-8000, ext.
 2250 to make an appointment.

-Register for Courses Register for courses in the Office of Admissions and Records located on the first floor of Building B.
+4 Register for Courses

+Register for courses in the Office of Admissions and Records located on the first floor of Building B.

-Pay Tuition and Fees
+5 Pay Tuition and Fees